ehb-integration-project-hackathon/desiderius-hackathon/readme.md

 2. In project root run `docker-compose up -d` in terminal to start up containers.
 3. Browse to `http://localhost:8080/` to visit the wordpress frontend.

-### ! springampq container might fail, just run `docker-compose up --build -d` to rebuild image
+### ! springampq container might fail, just run `docker-compose up --build -d springamqp` to rebuild image
 This is due to the database not being ready, this is up untill to this day still an issue with docker and I lost 8 hours troubleshooting this.

 ## Initial Spring rabbitmq-broker setup (old) replaced by docker-compose config